Phan-Kandula/eeg/README.md

 ![alt text](https://i1.wp.com/techienoise.com/wp-content/uploads/2015/12/21.jpg?resize=861%2C578)

 2. Upload the Arduino code into your Arduino through the Arduino IDE.
 Note the port in which your Arduino is connected to your laptop.
 3. Run the datahandling.py script and input the port when asked.
+To run the script, go to the directory in which you store these files and type "python datahandling.py".
 4. Input the direction you want to train the neural network.
 5. Think of one of the following(The direction you want to train your network) when a red light appears on your Arduino.
 	Right = Imagine moving your right arm and leg